The Politics of Sexual Desire

 Srinivasan returns to the problem of sexual scarcity pointed out by incels, but radically expands it, to include the many ways in which sex and sexual preference exclude and reproduce hierarchy and rigid boundaries and power differentials.
 “The question,” Srinivasan insists, “is how to dwell in the ambivalent place where we acknowledge that no one is obligated to desire anyone else, that no one has a right to be desired, but also that who is desired and who isn’t is a political question, a question usually answered by more general patterns of domination and exclusion.”
 And this applies to incels as much as to anyone else—as the vast accumulation of resentful Reddit posts about “hot women” reveal, many self-identifying incels remain attached to rigid, normative beauty standards and therefore play an active part in upholding sexual stratification and hierarchy.
 The tragedy of it is the general lack of recognition that they are contributing to the very dynamics that have created their own predicament.

-Srinivasan properly politicizes sexual desire—problematizing it not as a purely personal choice, but as a political and ethical choice.
+Srinivasan politicizes sexual desire—problematizing it not as a purely personal choice, but as a political and ethical choice.
 Yet the question remains: if sexual desire is acknowledged to be political, yet nobody is obligated to desire or have sex with anyone else, what might a politics of sexual desire look like?
 How can a politics of sexual desire be universally emancipatory, rather than simply reinforcing existing desires and hierarchies?

 The first thing we need to do, in my view, is to stop trying to assess and address the problem of desire at the individual, or psychological level.
 The main problem with liberal approaches to social problems is the insistence on framing collective problems in terms of individual ethics.
 The solution is not to call individuals out for being racist or classist in their desires, but to analyze how institutions produced these collectively-held views, and to try to produce new cultural and social institutions that generate better people.
-This is the cultural variation of Coherent Extrapolated Volition. {#} Like an AI ethics that realizes that the things we want are often flawed and bound to make us unhappy (if not lead to our own extinction, as threatens to be the case with the development of artificial intelligence), it is better to build for what we, were we wiser, smarter, and kinder, would want, rather than what we do want.
+This is the cultural variation of what Eliezer Yudkowsky has termed “Coherent Extrapolated Volition”—the idea that artificial intelligence systems should be built to serve not what we currently want, but what we would want if we were in a better position to understand and articulate those desires.
+Operating with the realization that the things we want are often flawed and bound to make us unhappy (if not lead to our own extinction), it is better to build for what we, were we wiser, smarter, and kinder, would want, rather than what we do want.

 As mentioned, the first step in this direction is to recognize the highly political and cultural ways in which desires are formed.
 Turning away from merely psychological (and especially evolutionary psychological) explanations for desire, we ought to look at the social production of sentiment.